eighthjouster/androidvilleapp/README.md

 - Bring up the soft keyboard.
 Hit enter with a _hardware_ keyboard.
 Try to dismiss the dialog.
 The app crashes.

+- If you edit a house, it will be updated with the "selected" value set to true.
+So if you edit several houses, they will all appear as selected, when they aren't.
+Fix this.

 - Refactoring:
   - Access class instance variables through getters/setters.
   - Some verbosity when dealing with retrofit responses could be hidden (maybe through the use of lambdas?)